 Ancient Elements in Modern Architecture

 - Bloomberg Headquarters in London (arch.
-Norman Foster) — integration of Roman artifacts found during construction into the modern architecture of the building, as well as the use of atrium space inspired by Roman forums.
+Norman Foster)—integration of Roman artifacts found during construction into the building’s modern architecture, alongside an atrium space inspired by Roman forums.